Best Illusion of the Year Contest

 The Best Illusion of the Year Contest is an annual recognition of the world's illusion creators awarded by the Neural Correlate Society.
 The contest was created in 2005 by professors Susana Martinez-Conde and Stephen Macknik as part of the European conference on Visual Perception in La Coruna, Spain.
 It has since transitioned to an online contest where everyone in the world is invited to submit illusions and vote for the winner.

 The contest decides on the most impressive perceptual or cognitive illusion of the year (unpublished, or published no earlier than the year prior to the most recent competition).
-An illusion is a perceptual or cognitive experience that does not match the physical reality (i.e. the perception of motion where no such motion physically exists).
+An illusion is a perceptual or cognitive experience that does not match the physical reality (e.g. the perception of motion where no such motion physically exists).